 Here’s how to make a startup a memorable brand:

-1. Remember That a Brand is a Promise
+1. Branding For Startups Consists Of Remembering That a Brand is a Promise

 Go back to those global brands.
 When customers see their names, they know that they will always enjoy a sweet, bubbly cola that tastes great anywhere it’s sold, a great pair of athletic shoes, or an astounding, well-built luxury car.
 That’s a promise.
 A company needs to put out consistent quality and stand behind its product—no matter what.